 Professor of Religion, Department Chair

 Livingston Hall 320

-My research focuses on the interpretation of the Bible and the relationship between religion and politics in England in the 1500s, the time of Martin Luther, Henry VIII, Elizabeth I, and Shakespeare.
-I have published numerous essays and a book, Defending Royal Supremacy and Discerning God's Will in Tudor England (2007), on this topic, and in 2013 I was honored to be recognized as the Thiel Distinguished Scholar of the Year.
-My current research is focused on introducing insights from the late-1500s into discussions of authority in modern Christian churches.
+My research focuses on hermeneutics (approaches to interpreting the Bible) and the relationship between religion and politics in England in the 1500s, the time of Martin Luther, Henry VIII, Elizabeth I, and Shakespeare.
+I have published/presented numerous essays and scholarly papers on various facets of these topics.
+My first book, Defending Royal Supremacy and Discerning God's Will in Tudor England was published in 2007; my second book, Reading the Bible with Richard Hooker, is scheduled for publication in 2016.